Victorletzelter/timeMCL/README.md

-# Code for *Winner-Takes-All for Multivariate Probabilistic Time Series Forecasting* (ICML 2025)
+# Winner-Takes-All for Multivariate Probabilistic Time Series Forecasting (ICML 2025)

 This repository contains the source code associated with the publication *Winner-Takes-All for Multivariate Probabilistic Time Series Forecasting* (ICML 2025).